Dharmaguptaka Vinaya

 Final Ruling

 ‘If a bhikkhunī, just because of a small matter, angry and dissatisfied, says: “I renounce the Buddha, I renounce the dhamma, and I renounce the sangha.
-There aren’t only the renunciates that are children of the Sakyan.
+There aren’t only the renunciates that are Sakyan children.
 There are also other renunciates and brahmins who practise the monastic life.
 I can also practise the monastic life with them,” the bhikkhunīs should admonish that bhikkhunī: “Venerable sister, don’t just because of a small matter, angry and dissatisfied, say: ‘I renounce the Buddha, I renounce the dhamma, and I renounce the sangha.
-There aren’t only the renunciates that are children of the Sakyan.
+There aren’t only the renunciates that are Sakyan children.
 There are also other renunciates and brahmins who practise the monastic life.
 I can also practise the monastic life with them.’”
 If when the bhikkhunīs admonish that bhikkhunī, she holds firmly on to it and doesn’t give it up, the bhikkhunīs should admonish her three times to give up this matter.
 If she gives it up by the third time, it’s fine.
 If not, that bhikkhunī commits an offense that should be given up after three admonishments, a saṅghādisesa.’”

 Explanation